 Storuman Forever - for everBjörn, Heidi and their goal - a fossil fuel-free future

 Both Björn and Heidi were born in Storuman and Heidi comes from the tiny hamlet of Ensamheten (Loneliness), just outside the town.
-It remained their home as they pursued their competitive careers and the couple, who married in 2006, now have a son, Dante.
+Storuman remained their home as they pursued their competitive careers and the couple, who married in 2006, now have two sons Dante and Simon.
 Upon retiring from sport, they took up the fight for a fossil fuel-free society, vowing to lead by example and influence opinion makers.

 “It’s a great challenge, but no sacrifice,” says Heidi.